-kaggle datasets download kamilpytlak/personal-key-indicators-of-heart-disease ./data --unzip
+kaggle datasets download kamilpytlak/personal-key-indicators-of-heart-disease ./data --unzip2 Structured Data

 The most common tabular (or structured) file formats one may encounter in a data science project are: